Football at the 2013 Islamic Solidarity Games – Men's team squads

 The following is a list of squads for each nation competing in men's football at the 2013 Islamic Solidarity Games in Palembang, South Sumatra.
-Each nation could submit a squad of 23 players, all of whom must be born on or after 1 January 1990.
+Each nation could submit a squad of 23 players, 20 of whom had to be born on or after 1 January 1990, and three of whom could be overage players.
 A minimum of two goalkeepers (plus one optional dispensation goalkeeper) must be included in the squad.